LIMO-EEG-Toolbox/limo_meeg/README.md

 With the software we released a dataset that can now be cited and downloaded here: http://datashare.is.ed.ac.uk/handle/10283/2189

+## Questions

+Best to use the discussion forums like the eeglab mailing list or neurostar (tagging people) for general analysis questions.
+You can also email directly or raise a github issue, in particular for bugs.

 ## Contribute

 Anyone is welcome to contribute ! check here [how you can get involved](https://github.com/LIMO-EEG-Toolbox/limo_eeg/blob/master/contributing.md), the [code of conduct](https://github.com/LIMO-EEG-Toolbox/limo_eeg/blob/master/code_of_conduct.md).